 “But in all of it, I see God’s grace.
 I spent almost a decade, working as a pastoral staff of Saint Mary’s and was very blessed to be under the leadership of Reverend Andrew Cheah,” Marianne said.

 She later met the love of her life, Daniel Chow who was three years older than herself, in the year 2013.
-He was a finance manager, and a very dedicated church member of the church.
-They served together in this ministry and at the start of 2014 we were engaged to be married.
+He was a finance manager, and a very dedicated member of the church.
+They served together in this ministry and at the start of 2014 were engaged to be married.

 Once again tragedy struck.
 During their engagement she fell very ill.
 The doctors detected that there was a problem with her heart.
 Despite that God remained faithful to her.
 And that faithfulness was seen through her fiancée Daniel.